10 Revealing Signs of a Codependent Parent and How to Heal

 Codependents have low self-esteem and feel worthy by putting someone else’s needs first.
 This then usually cascades into being overly caring or concerned.

-In this case, how to deal with a codependent parent means reclaiming control of your schedule and your space.
-Letting your codependent parent do everything from cooking to managing your handyman might seem helpful, but in the end, it stops you from managing your own life.
+In this case, dealing with a codependent parent means reclaiming control of your schedule and your space.
+Letting your codependent parent do everything from cooking to managing your handyperson might seem helpful, but in the end, it stops you from managing your own life.

 5. Martyrdom

-The signs of a codependent parent revolve around sacrifice.
+One of the signs of a codependent parent revolves around sacrifice.
 As their self-worth is so wrapped up in someone else’s needs, the more they do for that person, the more they feel justified.

 To codependents, this sacrifice is a positive behavior.
 They live in denial that they are causing any harm by preventing another’s self-growth.